 Disciplinary Suspension.
 Disciplinary suspension is a specific time period during which the student is suspended from active enrollment in, and participation with the campus community.
 Formal notation of suspension is filed in the student's academic record.
 Specific conditions are placed on readmission.
 Consideration for readmission is based on successful completion of all suspension conditions and upon approval from the Vice President for Enrollment and Student Services.
 Disciplinary suspension may be imposed during or at the end of a semester and readmission may involve an additional period of probation status.
-In most cases, Disciplinary Suspension for a campus resident will result in loss of campus housing eligibility.

 Dismissal.
 Dismissal constitutes official termination of a student's relationship with Gateway Seminary.
 Readmission is normally not granted.
 Formal notation of dismissal is filed in the student's academic record.

 All students on disciplinary status are held responsible in fulfillment of any financial obligations to the institution.
 Students who must withdraw from classes during the semester due to disciplinary sanctions are subject to standard school refund policies, as reflected in the current Seminary catalog.